 Earlier this year, Susan spoke on change leadership at the 18th Annual World Lean Six Sigma Conference, March 13-14, 2019 in San Antonio, TX.

 In the fall, Susan takes the stage at The 2019 Minnesota Manufacturing Conference, October 16-17, 2019, in Minneapolis, MN.
-Click here for more information about the conference.
+Click here for more information and to register.

 Change as a Way of Life